JacobMandelbrot1/JacobMandelbrot1.github.io/_projects/9_project.md

 This week Jordan and I worked on the part of my final project which requires sending a lot of data from hardware to Unity through the wifi.

-Originally, I was just using sending data on a timer to Unity, but for this week I switched to using web sockets which were a little trickier to set up.
-Unfornunately, there was no built-in Unity packages for recieving websockets, so it took trying a few plug ins from github before it actually started to work.
-There was a little more work to do making sure that if there wasn't currently a tag being held in front of the scanner it should return 00.
+Originally, I was just using sending data on a timer to Unity, but for this week, I switched to using WebSockets which were a little trickier to set up.
+Unfortunately, there was no built-in Unity packages for recieving WebSockets, so it took trying a few plug-ins from github before it actually started to work.

-The next thing to do on the agenda was create some sort of system for detecting different objects/parts.
+The next thing on the agenda was creating some sort of system for detecting different objects/parts.
 From the design review, it seemed like RFID would work the best.
+One problem was making sure that if there wasn't currently a tag being held in front of the scanner it should return 00 instead of the last ID it scanned.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">